enigma-io/ahs-acs/README.md

 AHS <=> ACS
 =======

 This repository contains logic for mapping shared questions from the American Housing Survey (2011) and the American Community Survey (2013 5-year estimates) into a common schema.
+For some background around the motivations and impetus for this work, check out [our blog post on the issue](http://blog.enigma.io/making-federal-data-local-merging-the-american-housing-survey-to-the-american-community-survey/).

 ## What ?